hashicorp/terraform-provider-google/website/docs/r/cloudfunctions_function.html.markdown

 * `timeout` - (Optional) Timeout (in seconds) for the function.
 Default value is 60 seconds.
 Cannot be more than 540 seconds.

-* `entry_point` - (Optional) Name of a JavaScript function that will be executed when the Google Cloud Function is triggered.
+* `entry_point` - (Optional) Name of the function that will be executed when the Google Cloud Function is triggered.

 * `event_trigger` - (Optional) A source that fires events in response to a condition in another service.
 Structure is documented below.
 Cannot be used with `trigger_http`.